2025 Dhaka Chengdu J-7 crash: Domestic

-Chief adviser Muhammad Yunus expressed condolence and promised to hold an investigation into the crash in a video statement via Facebook.
-A dedicated emergency hotline was established for victims of the disaster.
+In a video statement via Facebook, Chief Adviser Muhammad Yunus expressed his condolences and promised to hold an investigation into the crash.
 The interim government also announced that two teachers who died in the crash would receive state honours.

-Several government advisers and party leaders, including Mirza Fakhrul Islam Alamgir, the general secretary of the Bangladesh Nationalist Party (BNP), visited the National Institute of Burn and Plastic Surgery and expressed condolence.
-The National Citizen Party (NCP) postponed its scheduled rallies on 22 July and its senior leaders left for Dhaka in response to the crash.
+Several government advisers and party leaders, including Mirza Fakhrul Islam Alamgir, the general secretary of the Bangladesh Nationalist Party (BNP), visited the National Institute of Burn and Plastic Surgery and expressed their condolences.
+The National Citizen Party (NCP) postponed its scheduled rallies on 22 July, and its senior leaders left for Dhaka in response to the crash.

 Bangladeshi cricketers Shakib Al Hasan and Tamim Iqbal, along with Pakistani cricketer Shaheen Afridi and many other sportsmen, expressed their strong concern about the disaster.
 Many cultural and online personalities expressed sorrow over the incident.

 International

 Foreign ministries, world leaders, and the embassies of Azerbaijan, China, India, Japan, Kuwait, the Maldives, Pakistan, Russia, Switzerland, Turkey, the United Arab Emirates, the United States, United Kingdom, the Vatican City the European Union, and the United Nations expressed shock over the crash and sympathy for the victims.

 The governments of China, India, and Singapore sent specialized medical assistance teams in the treatment of burn patients at the request of the Bangladeshi government.

 Controversies

 Training operations over Dhaka

 Aviation experts and pilots have strongly criticized the conduct of military training flights over densely populated Dhaka.
 Aviation analyst Kazi Wahidul Alam noted that such operations pose significant risks, especially near Hazrat Shahjalal International Airport, which serves both military and commercial flights.
-On 7 August, the Civil Aviation Authority of Bangladesh said that buildings in the crash area had a maximum height of 135 ft, below the maximum approved height of 150 ft.
+On 7 August, the Civil Aviation Authority of Bangladesh said that no buildings in the crash area were of an illegal height; the maximum height was 135 ft, below the maximum approved height of 150 ft.

 Criticism was also raised at the presence of the cantonment in central Dhaka, as well as the presence of structures in high-risk aviation zones attributed to poor urban planning and lax enforcement of zoning regulations.
 However, Air Marshal Chief Hasan Mahmood Khan stated that it was essential to national security to have "a strong air base" in Dhaka, and urged the public to not "weaken this pillar [the Bangladesh Air Force] with rumours".